 Historically, Pinehurst residents have been very satisfied with the promotion of natural resource conservation, exceeding comparable communities.
-In FY 2019, the Village was required to remove glass from the recycling stream as a result of reduced worldwide demand for these materials.
-The Village led an education campaign to inform residents of the new restrictions imposed on the recycling services.
-Due to the changes with the recycling stream, the Village projects the satisfaction ratings to remain at 90%.
+The Village projects the satisfaction ratings to remain at 90%.

 Divert at least 20% of waste from the landfill

 Historically, the Village's refuse diversion rate (e.g. the % of refuse that is recycled and diverted from the landfill) has been approximately 35%.
 Due to the FY 2019 elimination of glass in the recycling stream and contamination issues, the Village has experienced significant decreases in the diversion rate.
 The Village plans to improve the contamination issues and increase the amount of clean recycling over the five-year planning period.